RestorationsSOS.com - Fire and Water Damage Restoration

 Keep in mind that the solutions mentioned above are only temporary and that they will become ineffective within days.

-This solution may create another problem, structural stability.
-As these techniques will increase the snow load on your roof, you will have to make sure that your roof can carry because the additional load.
-However, if your roof is built to current codes, there should not be any structural stability problem.
+This solution may create another problem - structural instability.
+As these techniques will increase the snow load on your roof, you will have to make sure that your roof can carry it because of the additional load.
+However, if your roof is built to current codes, there should not be any structural stability problems.